mararap/minishell/docs/04-signal.md

 * `sig_atomic_t` is meant for values that can be safely read/written across signal interruptions
 * `volatile` tells the compiler not to optimize reads/writes away, because the value may change asynchronously

-You’re already on the right track—these two keywords solve *different but complementary problems* when dealing with signals.
-Let’s unpack *why the type actually matters*, not just what it does.
+These two keywords solve *different but complementary problems* when dealing with signals.

 ---

 ### 1.1.
 Why `sig_atomic_t` matters

-Signals can interrupt your program **at literally any point**—even halfway through a variable update.
+Signals can interrupt your program **at literally any point** — even halfway through a variable update.

 On many systems, writing to a variable is **not guaranteed to be atomic** unless the type explicitly promises it.

 #### The problem without `sig_atomic_t`

-Imagine this:
+If

 ```c
 int flag = 0;
 ```

-If a signal handler does:
+and a signal handler does:

 ```c
 flag = 1;